 As users look for enhanced Jira functionality to solve Agile process gaps, we see Power Scripts™ leveraging automation scripts as a way to solve Scaled Agile use cases.
 Structure and Power Scripts™ for Jira work so well together because Structure allows a user to re-arrange issue hierarchies in Jira according to what makes sense to their team; by status, priority, assignee or team.

 Additionally, using Structure in conjunction with Power Scripts™ allows users to conditionally process and display in a way that augments actionable information in the context of their structured hierarchies.

-Below are two use cases which highlight the strength of using Structure and Power Scripts™ when used together to solve the complexities of dependency management.
+Below are two use cases that highlight the strength of using Structure and Power Scripts™ when used together to solve the complexities of dependency management.